Old St Paul's Cathedral: Notable burials in Old St Paul's

 Nicholas Stone's 1631 monument to John Donne survived the fire.
-It depicts the poet, standing upon an urn, dressed in a winding cloth, rising for the moment of judgement.
+It depicts the poet, standing upon an urn, dressed in a winding cloth, rising for the moment of judgment.
 This depiction, Donne's own idea, was sculpted from a painting for which he posed.

 No further memorials or tombs survive of the many famous people buried at Old St Paul's.
-In 1913 the letter-cutter MacDonald Gill and Mervyn MacCartney created a new tablet with the names of lost burials which was installed in Wren's cathedral:
+In 1913 the letter-cutter MacDonald Gill and Mervyn Macartney created a new tablet with the names of lost burials which was installed in Wren's cathedral: